 Large surface area – a lot of interactions

-Above, I have listed examples of how to benefit from MFC’s large surface area.
+Above, I have listed examples of how to benefit from the highly fibrillated cellulose fibrils large surface area.
 Basically, when the material has a large surface area, it interacts more strongly with the surroundings.
 It means that the material can, for example, adsorb more molecules or have stronger interactions with other substances around it.

-This together with MFC’s good mechanical properties and non-toxicity makes it an attractive material for many purposes.
+This together with the fibrils' good mechanical properties and non-toxicity makes it an attractive material for many purposes.